SpaceX returns 4 astronauts to Earth; rare night splashdown

 “We’ll take those miles,” said spacecraft commander Mike Hopkins.
 “Are they transferrable?”
 SpaceX replied that the astronauts would have to check with the company’s marketing department.

-Within a half-hour of splashdown, the charred capsule — resembling a giant toasted marshmallow — had been hoisted onto the recovery ship, which was equipped with bright spotlights.
+Within a half-hour of splashdown, the charred capsule — resembling a giant toasted marshmallow — had been hoisted onto the recovery ship.

+Hopkins was the first one out, doing a little dance as he emerged under the intense spotlights.

+“It’s amazing what can be accomplished when people come together,” he told SpaceX flight controllers at company headquarters in Hawthorne, California.
+“Quite frankly, you all are changing the world.
+Congratulations.
+It’s great to be back.”

 The 167-day mission was the longest for a crew capsule launching from the U.S. The previous record of 84 days was set by NASA’s final Skylab station astronauts in 1974.